-- 2. Select an interface from the drop-down menu. - 3.
+- 2. Select an interface (LAN or Option 1) from the drop-down menu. - 3.
 Click Start Trace.
 The results are shown in the Command Output page.
 The trace can be downloaded by clicking the Download button, which will immediately begin the download to the browsers default download location.